garrandall/popular-music-data/tracks/this-is-your-night-amber.md

 Aww yeah, so in love with you
 Aww yeah, it's too good to be true
 Aww yeah, feelin' so brand-new, aww yeah
-Eee-yeah, eee-yeah, ooh, ooh, ooh, ooh
+Eee-yeah, ee-yeah, oh oohohohhoh

 You captured my heart, you're the key to my life
 A vision of our love, that made me survive
 Regaining the mood, that we're in, it's so real
-It's time to move up, and to face what I feel, ohh
+It's time to move up, and to face what I feel, oh

 This is your night
 Dancing free until the morning light